 Dealing with Kallmann syndrome doesn’t have to be a life-long struggle as many people diagnosed with the condition may attest to.

 Neil Smith says that his diagnosis was ‘a revelation’ to him, and that being put on testosterone was life changing as it allowed him to look his age once he went through most of the changes that occur during puberty.
 He mentions the psychological and social issues that he had to endure due to not going through puberty, and that he still carries some of that emotional baggage.
 He does find it therapeutic though when he’s able to discuss Kallmann syndrome with others diagnosed with the condition, as he is able to share relevant information and help others where he can.
 Smith also helps to organize meetings between patients and Kallmann syndrome medical experts.

-Rebecca was diagnosed at 15 years of age and she produced videos, which she uploaded on YouTube when she was 18, raising awareness of Kallmann syndrome.
+Rebecca was diagnosed at 15 years of age, and she produced videos, which she uploaded on YouTube when she was 18, raising awareness of Kallmann syndrome.
 She explains how she was initially misdiagnosed and then consulted with an endocrinologist who confirmed the diagnosis after the relevant investigations were performed.
-Rebecca explains how she realised the relevance of her inability to smell when her specialist had inquired about it, and that it helped to make the diagnosis of Kallmann syndrome in the presence of the other results.
+Rebecca explains how she realized the relevance of her inability to smell when her specialist had inquired about it, and that it helped to make the diagnosis of Kallmann syndrome in the presence of the other results.
 She says that she struggled to deal with the diagnosis, especially in the first year after it was made.
 It felt like it was an ongoing battle, but she took things one day at a time.
 This made her feel alone and depressed, but this improved when she started meeting and talking to others with the condition.
 Rebecca feels that she can be herself amongst people she can relate to, and this helped to encourage her to upload her videos so that she can reach out and encourage others with the same disorder.